Person of interest in custody in mysterious deaths of Ohio mother and 2 daughters

 The encounter began around 9 p.m.
 Monday at a Brunswick, Ohio, home, the Brunswick Division of Police said in a news conference this morning.
 Police officers forced entry into the home this morning and were able to take the person, George Brinkman, into custody by utilizing a stun-gun, police said.
 No shots were fired.

-Brinkman, believed to be in his 40s, was the only person in the house at the time and did not say anything during the encounter, according to police.
+Brinkman, 45, was the only person in the house at the time and did not say anything during the encounter, according to police.

 Brinkman's connection to the deceased Ohio mother and two daughters is unknown, Brunswick police said.